ubffm/arcapi/gui3/README.rst

 You can load data by opening a file from your computer with the *browse* button, but the webpage may stall if you try to load too many records at once.
-I typically limit my input files to 500 records a peice, but one can normally load several thousand records at once.
+I typically limit my input files to 500 records a piece, but one can normally load several thousand records at once.
 The number of records you can load depends on the capabilities of your computer.